Enalapril and Hydrochlorothiazide

 Enalapril and Hydrochlorothiazide are effective treatments for hypertension.
 The usual dosage range of enalapril is 10 to 40 mg per day administered in a single or two divided doses; hydrochlorothiazide is effective in doses of 12.5 to 50 mg daily.
 The side effects (see WARNINGS) of enalapril are generally rare and apparently independent of dose; those of hydrochlorothiazide are a mixture of dose-dependent phenomena (primarily hypokalemia) and dose-independent phenomena (e.g., pancreatitis), the former much more common than the latter.
 Therapy with any combination of Enalapril and Hydrochlorothiazide will be associated with both sets of dose-independent side effects but the addition of enalapril in clinical trials blunted the hypokalemia normally seen with diuretics.
 To minimize dose-independent side effects, it is usually appropriate to begin combination therapy only after a patient has failed to achieve the desired effect with monotherapy.

-Dose Titration Guided by Clinical Effect: A patient whose blood pressure is not adequately controlled with either enalapril or hydrochlorothiazide monotherapy may be given Enalapril Maleate and Hydrochlorothiazide Tablets 10-25.
+A patient whose blood pressure is not adequately controlled with either enalapril or hydrochlorothiazide monotherapy may be given enalapril maleate and hydrochlorothiazide tablets 5 mg/12.5 mg or enalapril maleate and hydrochlorothiazide tablets 10 mg/25 mg.
 Further increases of enalapril, hydrochlorothiazide or both depend on clinical response.
-The hydrochlorothiazide dose should generally not be increased until 2-3 weeks have elapsed.
+The hydrochlorothiazide dose should generally not be increased until 2 to 3 weeks have elapsed.
 In general, patients do not require doses in excess of 20 mg of enalapril or 50 mg of hydrochlorothiazide.
-The daily dosage should not exceed two tablets of Enalapril Maleate and Hydrochlorothiazide Tablets 10-25.
+The daily dosage should not exceed four tablets of enalapril maleate and hydrochlorothiazide tablets 5 mg/12.5 mg or two tablets of enalapril maleate and hydrochlorothiazide tablets 10 mg/25 mg.

-Use in Renal Impairment: The usual regimens of therapy with Enalapril Maleate and Hydrochlorothiazide Tablets need not be adjusted as long as the patient’s creatinine clearance is >30 mL/min/1.73m2 (serum creatinine approximately ≤ 3 mg/dL or 265 μmol/L).
+The usual regimens of therapy with enalapril maleate and hydrochlorothiazide need not be adjusted as long as the patient's creatinine clearance is >30 mL/min/1.73 m2 (serum creatinine approximately ≤3 mg/dL or 265 µmol/L).
 In patients with more severe renal impairment, loop diuretics are preferred to thiazides, so enalapril maleate-hydrochlorothiazide is not recommended (see WARNINGS, Anaphylactoid reactions during membrane exposure).

 How is Enalapril and Hydrochlorothiazide Supplied